its-tushar-bit/sonatype-firewall-extension/insight-brain-tenancy/readme.md

 Mtiq Batch Instances should not accept outside traffic as they are run in a "privileged" state and are able to loop through tenants.
-The ability to loop through tenants reduces the number of jobs and triggers that need to be created and managed by quartz as we only need one job per job type for all tenants.
+The ability to loop through tenants reduces the number of jobs and triggers that need to be created and managed by quartz as we only need one job per job type for all tenants<sup>1</sup>.

+<sup>1</sup> <sup><sub>If a Job implements AllTenantsJob but is also a DropWizard Task (meaning it extends Task and can
+therefore be run
+manually) a manual run will only happen for the tenant specified in the URL.
+This is intentional so that a given tenant cannot run the Task for all tenants by making an API call.</sub></sup>

 To put an MTIQ instance into Mtiq Batch mode set the environment variable IS_MTIQ_BATCH=true.

 **Mtiq Batch Instance**: Executes all jobs.
-Jobs that implement AllTenantsJob are executed in a separate Quartz Scheduler
+Jobs that implement AllTenantsJob are executed in a separate Quartz Scheduler.

 **Normal Instance**: Executes all jobs that do not implement AllTenantsJob.
 Only uses a single Quartz Scheduler

 ```mermaid
 C4Component